 Interventional radiology services in Wichita

-Interventional radiology (also referred to as vascular radiology) uses image guidance to perform minimally invasive procedures for the diagnosis and treatment of a variety of diseases.
+Interventional radiology refers to minimally invasive, image-guided procedures.
+An interventional radiologist guides a thin catheter, under the guidance of x-rays, through an artery to diagnose and treat a variety of diseases..
 Our interventional radiology patients at Wesley Healthcare receive high-quality care from a skilled team of physicians, nurses and medical staff.

 Interventional radiologists have advanced training in radiology and image-guided procedures.
 Our expert care benefits patients by reducing potential complications and lowering recovery times.